drusepth/life/README.md

 ## Overlapping tiles
 - Each tile on the world contains an array of entities on it (e.g. civilization, dirt, water, etc).
 These entities all mutually exist on the same cell.
+- All duplicate entities of the same time occupying the same cell will immediately die.
 - The color of the tile shown is the most-recently-added entity on that tile.